Benefits Administrator Scales EDI 834 and EDI 837 Processing with PilotFish

 The company utilizes a third-party system for processing claims, determining eligibility and interfacing with payers.
 PilotFish was selected by this benefits administrator as the interface engine between client data from multiple sources and their internal third-party payer system.
 This system is also used to interface with the company’s employer clients.

 Never-ending daily challenges arose from having to onboard new employer customers, while also servicing ongoing accounts.
 Employers reviewed and often switched plan designs and networks on a yearly basis, which added bursts of cyclical work.
 Employee enrollment periods also added additional pressure and workloads on the IT teams.
-All of these workflows had to be managed while still delivering superior customer service and the high customer satisfaction that a highly competitive market demands.
+All these workflows had to be managed while still delivering superior customer service and the high customer satisfaction that a highly competitive market demands.

 For this project, there were two primary subsets of interfaces – EDI 834 and EDI 837 inbound and outbound accumulators.
-In addition to inherent issues of X12 EDI healthcare data, as usual, every customer presented its own set of complexities of inbound and outbound data and data quality to be accommodated and more.
+In addition to inherent issues of X12 EDI healthcare data, as usual, every customer presented its own set of complexities of inbound and outbound data, data quality to be accommodated and more.

-Inbound EDI 837 transactions are ingested into the PilotFish’s eiPlatform where transformations are performed.
+Inbound EDI 837 healthcare claims transactions are ingested into the PilotFish’s eiPlatform where transformations are performed.
 These are then loaded into their third-party system so that they can be processed with payers.
 On the outbound side, the process is reversed.
 The resultant payer EDI files are pulled out of the third-party system, generated into reports and then sent back to the client.

 PilotFish, Inc., a leader in healthcare integration, won engagement by this benefits administrator.
 PilotFish’s integration solution was selected to address the complexity and issues inherent in X12 EDI data integration.
 A key selection factor for this investment, one that would ensure their long-term growth, is that PilotFish supports every major healthcare standard and source – EDI, NCPDP, HL7, CDA, FHIR, XML and data sources outside of healthcare.
 It is also fully extensible to support virtually any new standard – no matter how the company’s business evolves.

 PilotFish’s eiConsole’s automated graphical interface assembly line process and the visual drag & drop Data Mapper require no custom coding or scripting.
-Early in the engagement, PilotFish easily dealt with X12 EDI 834, EDI 837 and NCPDP hurdles to ensure data quality and speedier data exchange.
+Early in the engagement, PilotFish easily dealt with EDI 834, EDI 837 and NCPDP hurdles to ensure data quality and speedier data exchange.
 Every configuration followed PilotFish’s intuitive user interface and consistent methodology.
 This ensured that reusability could be leveraged and this capability was built into the process.

 PilotFish’s eiConsole for EDI X12 delivers impressive built-in capabilities for incoming data translation, outgoing transaction construction, acknowledgment generation, process orchestration and scheduling.